OussamaSlimani/DevSecOps-internship/scrum/backlog.md

 ## Trivy

-- [ ] Explore Trivy: Learn about its features and how it works.
+- [x] Explore Trivy: Learn about its features and how it works.

-  - Story Points: 3
-  - Estimation: 2 days

-- [ ] Install Trivy.
+- [x] Install Trivy.

-  - Story Points: 2
-  - Estimation: 1 day

-- [ ] Configure Trivy.
+- [x] Configure Trivy.

-  - Story Points: 3
-  - Estimation: 2 days

-- [ ] Add Trivy to the Docker project pipeline: Integrate it into your existing pipeline.
+- [x] Add Trivy to the Docker project pipeline: Integrate it into your existing pipeline.

-  - Story Points: 4
-  - Estimation: 2 days

-- [ ] Documentation for Trivy.
+- [x] Documentation for Trivy.
-  - Story Points: 2
-  - Estimation: 1 day

 ## OWASP ZAP

 - [ ] Explore OWASP ZAP: Learn about its features and how it works.

-  - Story Points: 3
-  - Estimation: 2 days

 - [ ] Install OWASP ZAP.

-  - Story Points: 2
-  - Estimation: 1 day

 - [ ] Configure OWASP ZAP.

-  - Story Points: 3
-  - Estimation: 2 days

 - [ ] Add OWASP ZAP to the web application project pipeline: Integrate it into your existing pipeline.

-  - Story Points: 4
-  - Estimation: 2 days

 - [ ] Documentation for OWASP ZAP.
-  - Story Points: 2
-  - Estimation: 1 day

 ## Monitoring and Logging

 - [ ] Learn the basic concepts of Monitoring and Logging.

-  - Story Points: 4
-  - Estimation: 3 days

 - [ ] Search monitoring tools (Prometheus and Grafana).

-  - Story Points: 4
-  - Estimation: 3 days

 - [ ] Install and configure Prometheus in your development environment.

-  - Story Points: 3
-  - Estimation: 2 days

 - [ ] Retrieve metrics from Prometheus.

-  - Story Points: 3
-  - Estimation: 1 day

 - [ ] Install and Configure Grafana in your development environment.

-  - Story Points: 3
-  - Estimation: 2 days

 - [ ] Create custom dashboards in Grafana to visualize Prometheus metrics.

-  - Story Points: 3
-  - Estimation: 2 days

 - [ ] Configure alerts in Grafana based on Prometheus metrics.
-  - Story Points: 2
-  - Estimation: 1 day

 ## Dockerhub

 - [ ] Learn how to push an image to Dockerhub

-  - Story Points: 2
-  - Estimation: 0.5 day

 - [ ] Add the final stage of pushing the image to Dockerhub
-  - Story Points: 2
-  - Estimation: 0.5 day